toppa/Toppa-libs/readme.txt

 * For troubleshooting help, please [post a comment in my latest post on WordPress plugins](http://www.toppa.com/category/technical/wordpress-plugins/).

 == Changelog ==

+= 1.3.6 =

+* In the autoloader, check that a class file exists before loading, instead of just suppressing any include errors (this fixes a warnings issue with PHP on Windows)
+* In the settings manager, add handling for nested arrays in settings

 = 1.3.5 = Bug fix: assign defualt value to $outputType param in getPost() in ToppaFunctionsFacade (was causing an error in PHP 5.2.1)